AbrhamW-Cloud/ADA-Project/README.md

 │   ├── model_results_logistic.txt
 │   └── model_results_ordinal.txt
 │
-├── data/          (optional, not included)
-│   └── nhanes_all.csv
-│
+├── nhanes_all.csv   (this file must be placed in the project root) │
 └── README.md

 # Methods Summary